 As Councilwoman Gonzalez explained to the Council, the bills are not as comprehensive as the city would like or as the proposed Initiative 1639, due to considerations of state law preemption.
 The legislation will take effect 180 days after it is signed by Mayor Durkan and includes an educational component in an attempt to ensure that people understand their responsibilities before penalties are imposes.

 The waiting period also leaves ample time for expected legal challenges.
-Even the scaled down legislation has drawn criticism from gun rights supports who claim it is preempted by a state law prohibiting municipalities from regulating, “the entire field of firearms.”
+Even the scaled down legislation has drawn criticism from gun rights supporters who claim it is preempted by a state law prohibiting municipalities from regulating, “the entire field of firearms.”
 Councilwoman Gonzales, however, confidentially assured the council,

 “We believe we are on good footing to defend this in a lawsuit based on preemption, [because the legislation] does not regulate what a person does with a gun on their person, but how it is kept.”